LucasVance/2100/docs/index.md

 Most of us were taught a simple picture of how society works:

 -   The State exists to keep the Corporation in check.
--   Corporations innovate and create wealth, while the State regulates excess.
+-   the Corporation innovate and create wealth, while the State regulates excess.
 -   Our “ideal system” is a balance between the two.

 If that story were true, you wouldn’t be working harder than ever while getting priced out of housing, healthcare, education, and stability.